gauravuttarkar/yellowant_chess/README.md

 # yellowant-sample-django-app

-Sample Django application for creating a Todo List Manager for YellowAnt
+Sample Django application for creating a Chess for YellowAnt

 ## Zero Config Deploy to Heroku